millicast/vue-viewer-plugin/README.md

 </style>
 ```

-**Optional:** If you want to use the chromecast feature you should also add the next script in your HTML:
+**Optional:** if you want to use the Chromecast feature you should also add the next script in your HTML:
 ```html
 <script src="https://www.gstatic.com/cv/js/sender/v1/cast_sender.js?loadCastFramework=1"></script>
 ```